JustinTutu5100/wk1-code-challenge/README.md

 1. Open your terminal.
 2. Go into the folder of the program you want.
+3. Install prompt-sync
+   npm install prompt-sync
+4. In your .js file make sure you have this line at the top const prompt = require('prompt-sync')();
-3. Run it using Node.js:
+5. Run it using Node.js: example node chai.js
-wooooi
-# wk1-code-challenge